|Eye to Eye: Capturing the Face

 The only lighting equipment required for the course is a soft/gold or white reflector for the second lesson.
 There will be other optional equipment that we will be exploring and talking about during the course.
 Certain pieces will be extremely useful such as tripod, camera flash, silk diffuser, hot light, cold light or inexpensive portrait light set up, a macro lens and the Lens Baby.
 The soft/gold reflector, silk diffuser and indoor lights are all discussed at the end of the first lesson.
 Everything except for the soft gold reflector is optional and only mentioned to help give you choices on how to vary and improve your photography.

 Instructor: Scott Stulberg

 Scott Stulberg is a travel and stock photographer who journeys often to distant lands looking for unique stock opportunities.
-He is represented by many stock agencies including Corbis and Getty Images.
-A contributing writer for Shutterbug Magazine, he also teaches digital photography and Photoshop at UCLA Extension, the Julia Dean Photo Workshops in Venice Beach & the Art Wolfe Digital Photography Center in Seattle.
-Scott is also co-author of The Digital Photographer's New Guide to Photoshop Plug-Ins.
-From Microsoft, Newsweek and the New York Times, to greeting cards, calendars, bill boards and book covers, his images are used internationally.
+He is represented by many stock agencies including Corbis and Getty Images and is a contributing writer for both Shutterbug and EOS magazine.
+Scott has led photography workshops to many places around the globe and he also teaches digital photography and Photoshop at UCLA Extension, the Julia Dean Photo Workshops in Venice Beach, the Art Wolfe Digital Photography Center in Seattle and at the Sedona Arts Center in Sedona, Arizona, where he lives with his fiancé.
+Scott is the author of Passage to Burma, a photo pictorial of his favorite country and also co-author of The Digital Photographer's New Guide to Photoshop Plug-Ins.
+From Microsoft, Time, Newsweek, National Geographic, Conde Nast Traveler and ABC News to greeting cards, calendars, bill boards and book covers, his images are used internationally.
 His photographs are in collections all over the world, including on permanent display in the United Nations and the new UCLA Medical Center.

 Scott's work can be viewed here: www.asa100.com